 those affected by the incident.
 Once the form is submitted, the CRT Team will be notified.

 - Call 911 if you or someone else is currently being harmed, has recently been harmed, or is in danger of being harmed.

-- Note: If you do not wish to complete a form, you may contact the AVP for Inclusive Excellence at (570) 422-3063.
+- Note: If you do not wish to complete a form, you may contact the VP of Campus Life and Inclusive Excellence, Dr. Santiago Solis at (570) 422-3463.

 - Once CRT receives the report, the person who submitted the report is contacted via email.
 The email will include all pertinent information regarding the incident and resources to support the potential victim(s).
 CRT’s primary concern is making sure the individual is safe and feels supported.
 The report is then forwarded to the appropriate campus department/office for review and next steps which can include an educational response to restore community values, additional support for the affected individual, or further investigation.

 - After all measures have been implemented, the individual who submitted the report will be notified via email.
 The email will include information regarding action steps taken to mitigate the issue.
 There will be an invitation for the individual to ask questions about the process and outcomes.
 Once the email is sent and received, the incident will be considered closed.
 The case may be re-opened if additional information becomes available.